GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 Cloud SQL for MySQL has support for Group IAM Authentication.
 We recommend all MySQL customers use this feature instead of the workaround here.

-Cloud SQL for Postgres is coming soon.
+Cloud SQL for Postgres will have support for Group IAM Authentication soon.

 See the [public docs](https://cloud.google.com/sql/docs/mysql/iam-authentication#iam-group-auth) for more info.